mkungla/webxr-webpack-boilerplate/README.md

 ### First run

-by default `yarn start` will not build vendor libraries and these are only built when running `yarn run build` or `yarn run dist`
+By default `yarn start` will not build vendor libraries to improve `webpack-dev-server` performance a bit.
+Vendor libraries are only built when running `yarn run build` or `yarn run dist`

 ```
 yarn install